-Kyle Snowden (Tyrese Gibson, I Am Paul Walker, Death Race) came back from Afghanistan with a bad case of PTSD.
+Kyle Snowden (Tyrese Gibson, I Am Paul Walker, Dangerous) came back from Afghanistan with a bad case of PTSD.
 Compounding that his wife left him and their young daughter Angel (Zani Jones Mbayise).
 Now he divides his time between his job with Child Protective Services and drinking himself stupid.

 Sam Nelson (John Malkovich, Red, Bird Box) is a Congressman and business owner as well as Kyle’s stepfather.
 He’s opening a new superstore when a group of redneck militia types led by Eagan (Christopher Backus, Roadies, Drowning) take the store and everyone in it hostage.

 Rogue Hostage takes this fairly basic concept and proceeds to complicate the hell out of it with an unlikely web of coincidences and relationships.
 Sam has Angel with him when the store is taken over.
 Kyle and his co-worker Clove (Brandi Bravo, Accommodations) are at the store to get clothes for Manny (Carlos S. Sanchez) an abandoned child they just rescued from an abusive situation.